 - 5.1.
 Where a condition requires approval or any contact with Cadw you are advised to contact Louise Mees by email scheduledmonuments@gov.wales. - 5.2.
 When all work has been completed and the conditions have been discharged, please complete and return the 'completion notice' at Annex B to Cadw.
+Section 2(6)

-Section 2(6) of the 1979 Act provides that non-compliance with a condition attached to a grant of scheduled monument consent shall be an offence.
+1 Cadw will retain a copy of the archaeological report for our records of the 1979 Act provides that non-compliance with a condition attached to a grant of scheduled monument consent shall be an offence.

-3 Cadw requires formal confirmation of report deposit to discharge this condition
+2 Cadw requires formal confirmation of report deposit to discharge this condition